AFTER SCHOOL ACTIVITIES

 Grade(s): Kindergarten to Grade 5

 Using themes such as fossils, time travel, animals, music, outer space, maps, shadows, invented worlds and more, Art Brains kids continue to expand their minds and abilities after the normal school day has ended with an imaginative new project each class day.
 Art Brains runs in three sessions each school year - Fall, Winter, and Spring.
-Each season brings an all new set of projects that use a variety of materials.
-Students typically draw, paint, sculpt, fabricate, write and more throughout the course of a session, and some sessions have included video and performative projects as well.
+Each season brings an all-new set of projects that use a variety of materials.
+Students typically draw, paint, sculpt, fabricate, write and more throughout the course of a session, and some sessions have included video and performative projects too.

 When: Thursdays from 3:45pm-4:45pm